WICG/serial/EXPLAINER.md

 // Expected output: OK
 ```

 When piping through a transform stream closing the port becomes more complicated.
-Closing `reader` or `writer` will cause an error to propagate through the transform streams to the underlying port but it is not immediatel.
+Closing `reader` or `writer` will cause an error to propagate through the transform streams to the underlying port but it is not immediate.
 The new `writableStreamClosed` and `readableStreamClosed` promises are required to detect when `port.readable` and `port.writable` have been unlocked.
 Since canceling `reader` causes the stream to be aborted the resulting error must be caught and ignored,

 ```javascript
 writer.close();